Go (tuna) fish.

 - Preheat the broiler and place the rack about 6" from the roof of the oven.

 - In a mixing bowl, combine the drained tuna, shallot, celery, mayo, salt, pepper, lemon juice, and parsley.
 Stir until fully mixed.
-Taste for seasoning.
+Taste the tuna mixture for seasoning.
 It may need a touch more lemon juice to brighten it up, or a pinch more salt.

-- Toast the bread.
-Optional: Lightly butter the toast on both sides, if you feel like gilding the lily.
+- Toast the bread slices until golden brown.
+Lightly butter the toast, if you feel like gilding the lily.

 - Place the toast on a baking sheet.
 Divide the tuna salad between the two pieces of toast.
 You may not use all of the tuna, depending on how high you want your melt to be.